dereklpeck/Matchismo/README.md

 Matchismo
 =========

-Matchismo Card Game
 Derek Peck
+Matchismo
-Project 1
+Project 2

 Evaluation

-I think I deserve 50/50 points because I fulfilled all the requirements and had fun doing so.
-I tried my best to apply my understanding of MVC and write my project in such a way that it would adhere strictly to MVC.
-I really like my layout, I think it is slick.
-I think I got the layout of MVC done, however my implementation may not be the best.
-I refactored the matching methods to better handle three cards, however the tact that displays the results of your move is where I struggled.
-I don’t think I came up with the most elegant solution there.
+I think I deserve 100% on this project because I fulfilled all the requirements, and I had a fun time doing it.
+Set is a tough game and I got a lot better by programming it.
+I did my best to adhere to MVC.
+It was tough and I think my weakest part was writing the feedback to the user “Matched blah blah”.
+My solution to that was sort of jacky, but it works.
+I also don’t think I architected my project the best in terms of OOP.
+I can think of, off the top of my head, at least 3 different ways I would re-architect this project with both games in mind.
+That being said, they both work and I am satisfied with that for now.

+I learned a lot of what to do and what not to do from this project.

 As such, my evaluation of my project is as follows: